April 15, 2001 (link)

 And (to tie it back to the purpose of this site) the score is terrible.
 I don't know if the blame goes to Ligeti or to Kubrick; it sure sounded like an identical excerpt was used repeatedly, and it's not György's fault if so -- anything can become annoying if it's beaten into the ground.
 Still, that ninety seconds or so of single-note piano music was not exactly an inspiring exploration of the power of minor seconds and ninths.
 It was, rather, more like...well, like bad Ligeti.

 (For good Ligeti, see Atmosphères, Lux Aeterna, the String Quartets, etc.)

-By contrast, Madonna: Truth or Dare, which I saw the night before, was better in every way -- even the music!
-(Though perhaps that's a stretch.)
+By contrast, Madonna: Truth or Dare, which I saw the night before, was better in every way -- including the music!

 he says good things, and is always engaging reading.